Amazing Guest Experiences for All Divers

 Training Beyond Scuba Instructor for Our Staff

-Our dive instructors strive to give every guest an amazing experience but we have taken things one step further and most of our dive staff is now certified in PADI Adaptive Techniques Instructors.
+Our dive instructors strive to give every guest an amazing experience but we have taken things one step further and several of our dive staff are now certified as PADI Adaptive Techniques Instructors.
 This course is for Dive Professionals and focuses on increasing awareness of varying abilities, and explores adaptive teaching techniques to apply when training and diving with guests who are physically and mentally challenged.

 What does this mean to our guests?
 Even though we have always tried to give each guest the best possible individual service, having our staff professionally trained to assist divers with additional challenges opens up diving to even more visitors to St. John.